ay0503/nodebb-f24-team-tbd-1/UserGuide.md

 Since this is a frontend feature, the way to test is mainly by going to node_modules/nodebb-theme-harmony/templates/partials/account/header.tpl and modifying the reputation variable to get different badge or no badge.

+## Erke Xia - Sort posts by popularity

+### Overview
+The feature allows a user to sort existing posts by popularity, which is determined by a combination of the number of votes a post receives and the time of creation.

+### How to Sort Posts by Popularity
+1. **Navigate to the Announcements page** (also supported on General Discussion, Comment and Feedback, and Blogs pages).
+2. **Click Recently Replied**: This is the default sorting method dropdown.
+3. **Choose popularity**: From the dropdown list, choose the option labeled "popularity" to sort posts accordingly.

+### Automated Tests
+The automated tests can be located in tests/controller.js